MacDue/Mank-Spec/spec/expressions.md

 ```

 - Identifiers can refer to variables, global constants, and functions.
-- Macro identifiers are used to call to [builtin macros](#builtin-functions-and-macros).
+- Macro identifiers are used to call [builtin macros](#builtin-functions-and-macros).
 - Specialized identifiers are used to specialize generic functions or types (in cases where the specializations cannot be inferred).
 - Paths are used to access entities within a named scope.
   - Currently, paths are only used to access enum members.